‘This Is Us’ Fans Have Heartbreaking Theory About Kate’s Baby

 Chrissy Metz previously told Entertainment Weekly that Kate and her husband Toby (Chris Sullivan) would face “a bit of an unconventional parenting situation” after their son arrives.

-“Not unconventional in that people aren’t doing it, but not what I think either of them ever had in mind,” The This Is Us star said.
+“Not unconventional in that people aren’t doing it, but not what I think either of them ever had in mind,” the This Is Us star said.
 “It’s something I don’t think we’ve ever seen, at least not on network television.”

 This Is Us executive producer Elizabeth Berger also confirmed the baby storyline will be “not necessarily something that we’ve seen up close before.”